jothepro/doxygen-awesome-css/docs/tricks.md

 To make tables span the full width of the page, no matter how wide the content is, wrap the table in the `full_width_table` CSS class.

 @warning Apply with caution!
 This breaks the overflow scrolling of the table.
-Content might be cut of on small screens!
+Content might be cut off on small screens!

 <div class="tabbed">